abhirams303/abhirams303.github.io/index.md

 ### Modeling Choices and Rationale

 - **Initial Attempt – BiLSTM:**
-  Our initial model used a bidirectional LSTM with 120 hidden units, GloVe embeddings, and a 70% dropout layer.
+  Our initial model used a Bidirectional LSTM with 120 hidden units, GloVe embeddings, and dropout layer.
 While this architecture captured sequential dependencies, it struggled to generalize well due to the limited size and variability of the dataset.
 Loss plateaus and modest F1 scores led us to explore Transformer-based models.

 - **Transformer Models – DistilBERT and ELECTRA-Small:**
   We next experimented with lightweight Transformers.
 DistilBERT, a distilled version of BERT, was faster and offered some performance gains.
 However, we found **ELECTRA-Small** to consistently outperform it due to its **discriminator-style pretraining**, which is more sample-efficient for classification tasks.